jsgf/tupleops/README.md

 - tuple_28
 - tuple_32

-features allow the traits to be implemnented for more elements.
+features allow the traits to be implemented for more elements.